rapidsai/dask-cuda/docs/source/index.rst

 - **Automatic setting of CPU affinity**  -- The setting of CPU affinity for each GPU is done automatically, preventing memory transfers from taking suboptimal paths.
 - **Automatic selection of InfiniBand devices** -- When UCX communication is enabled over InfiniBand, Dask-CUDA automatically selects the optimal InfiniBand device for each GPU (see `UCX Integration <ucx>`_ for instructions on configuring UCX communication).
 - **Memory spilling from GPU** -- For memory-intensive workloads, Dask-CUDA supports spilling from GPU to host memory when a GPU reaches the default or user-specified memory utilization limit.
-- **Allocation of GPU memory** -- when using UCX communication, per-GPU memory pools can be allocated using `RAPIDS Memory Manager <https://github.com/rapidsai/rmm>`_ to circumvent the costly memory buffer mappings that would be required otherwise.
+- **Allocation of GPU memory** -- when using UCX communication, per-GPU memory pools can be allocated using `NVIDIA RMM <https://github.com/rapidsai/rmm>`_ to circumvent the costly memory buffer mappings that would be required otherwise.

 Contents
 --------